jadecobra/python_tdd_exercises/source/sleep duration.rst

                    '0:31:00'
                )

-  and I are green again!
+  and I am green again!
 Lovely
 * What if I remove the second return statement in the ``duration`` function in ``sleep_duration.py`` I left it there as a way to save what worked until confirmation that the new solution works better

   .. code-block:: python